pgjdbc/pgjdbc/README.md

 For instance, if you remove a `.java` file, then clean is required to remove the relevant `.class` file.
 In such cases, use `mvn clean` or `mvn clean package`.

-PgJDBC doesn't natively support compilation from IDEs like Eclipse, NetBeans or IntelliJ.
+PgJDBC doesn't natively support building from IDEs like Eclipse, NetBeans or IntelliJ.
 However you can use the tools Maven support from within the IDE if you wish.
+You can use regular IDE tools to develop, execute tests, etc, however if you want to build final artifacts you should use `mvn`.

 After running the build , and build a .jar file (Java ARchive) depending on the version of java and which release you have the jar will be named